Gravitate-Health/Health-and-Wellbeing/healthandwellbeing/README.md

 Also you can check the following documentation

-### Loopback documentation
+### Grid FS Documentation

-Please check out [LoopBack 4 documentation](https://loopback.io/doc/en/lb4/) to understand how you can continue to add features to this application.
+Please check out [GridFS documentation](https://www.mongodb.com/docs/drivers/node/current/fundamentals/gridfs/) to understand how you can continue to add features to this application.

-### FHIR Model

-Please check out the [FHIR Attachment Model](https://build.fhir.org/datatypes.html#attachment), used for the definition of Loopback Model

 Contributing
 ------------